yugabyte/yugabyte-db/docs/content/preview/launch-and-manage/monitor-and-alert/metrics-overview.md

 ## Table metrics

-YugabyteDB exports metrics for tables on master and tablet servers.
-The comprehensive list of table metrics is listed below.
+YugabyteDB exports table-level metrics on master and tablet servers.
+The comprehensive list of table metrics is in the [All table metrics](#all-table-metrics) table below.

 Table metrics are identified by `"type": "server"` in the JSON API endpoint.
 In the Prometheus Exposition Format endpoint, they're identified by `export_types` of `tserver_export` and `master_export`.